-The film is written and directed by Alex Prager, marking her feature directorial debut.
+The project marks the feature directorial debut of Prager.
 The filmmaker has earlier worked on several short films including ‘Play the Wind,’ ‘Uncanny Valley,’ ‘Face in the Crowd,’ ‘Touch of Evil, ‘and ‘Run.’
 Over the years, several big names have collaborated with her, including Judith Godreche, Gary Oldman, Cate Blanchett, Riley Keough, and Brad Pitt.

 ‘Dreamquil’ stars Banks as Carol and Reilly as Carol’s husband Gary.
 Banks is known for starring in ‘The Hunger Games’ film series, ‘Charlie’s Angels,’ and ‘The Next Three Days.’
 The actress earlier collaborated with Prager for her 2013 short film ‘Face in the Crowd.’
 Reilly is known for his roles in the films ‘Step Brothers,’ ‘Kong: Skull Island,’ and ‘Gangs of New York.’